 There are no simple answers to where the TEMPLE name originated.
 I include here some views, but do not endorse any of them.
-Figuring out that mystery is nothing compared to the origins of Abraham of Salem, the original TEMPLE immigrant whose issue dominates the current population of TEMPLEs in North America.
-Finally, I included some interesting articles about the Parkers, who are important to me.
-If you find others discussions about the TEMPLE name origin - please let me know, and I'll be glad to include them.
+Figuring out that mystery is nothing compared to the origins of Abraham of Salem, the original TEMPLE immigrant whose issue dominates the current population of TEMPLEs in North America, and whom the earliest TEMPLE genealogists attempted to relate (incorrectly) to royalty.

 Only one person with the TEMPLE surname predated Abraham in the New World, that being Dorothy Temple.
 Her story is included in the database for your reading, and she may have had issue, but the circumstances surrounding Dorothy have pretty well ensured her obscurity.
 The largest single source of TEMPLE surnames in North America was Abraham of Salem.
 At present, it seems that we will never know for certain exactly what Abraham's origins were in England.
 A popular line of reasoning is included in Albert Temple's and Danny Smith's views, below.
 A more probably correct version, though less pleasing for those who wish to tie into the line of Lady Godiva and the rest, is that Abraham's surname derives from his having been an orphan raised in the Temple District of London.
 Such an acquisition of a surname by an orphan was quite common.
 Read the following, and see what you think, since no proof exists for any case.